Technical Reference

 Magnetic Domains and Bit Encoding

-The magnetic recording layer is divided into microscopic regions called grains, each containing a few hundred atoms with aligned magnetic orientation.
+The magnetic recording layer is divided into microscopic regions called grains, each containing thousands of atoms with aligned magnetic orientation.
 A single data bit occupies a cluster of these grains.
 The write head generates a localized magnetic field strong enough to flip the orientation of the grains in the target area without affecting neighboring clusters.

 Modern drives do not use simple binary encoding.
 They use run-length-limited (RLL) coding schemes that translate raw data into patterns optimized for reliable magnetic storage.
 The read channel chip on the PCB applies partial response maximum likelihood (PRML) signal processing to extract the original data from the analog signal, which is noisy and attenuated at the bit densities used in current drives.